Members

 Suryani Guha

 Suryani is a PhD student of Charles University/ASU, Stellar Physics Department.
 She has accomplished her M.Sc degree from India.
 Her area of interests are physics, stellar astronomy, astroseismology.
 Her PhD project is based on ‘Study of pulsations in evolved massive stars’.
 At present she is working with TESS targets, blue supergiants and MESA code.
-She is also interested in spectroscopic data analysis, Photometry and observational astronomy.
+She is also interested in spectroscopic data analysis, photometry and observational astronomy.

 Contacts: